NicNias/NicNias/README.md

 ## Hello world :wave:, I'm Ananias Nicolau:

-I’m a **FullStack Software Engineer**, I’m always eager to learn and grow in my craft.
+I’m a **FullStack and Mobile Software Engineer**, I’m always eager to learn and grow in my craft.

 ## Techs: